distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

     In the article Inquiry-Based Requirements Analysis (IEEE Software, March 1994), scenarios are defined as follows:
     In the broad sense, a scenario is simply a proposed specific use of the system.
 More specifically, a scenario is a description of one or more end-to-end transactions involving the required system and its environment.
 Scenarios can be documented in different ways, depending up on the level of detail needed.
 The simplest form is a use case, which consists merely of a short description with a number attached.
 More detailed forms are called scripts.

+Scenario ID: 1
+User Objective: Upload file to the cloud.
+User Action: Using a client the user selects their file, selects destination directory if any, initiates the upload, sees the progress of the upload, and sees the file appear in cloud directory structure.
+Comment:

 ### 2.4 Constraints

 Lists general constraints placed upon the design team, including speed requirements, industry protocols, hardware platforms, and so forth.

+Speed - the users expect the reading and writing of data to the cloud to be as fast as possible.
+Thus we must use node benchmarking, compression, etc.

+Security - we boast of privacy and control, therefore we must upkeep it with encryption, redundancy/replication.

+Operating Systems - we must support Linux, Windows, and Mac OS X for our nodes and desktop client software.
+We must support Android and iOS for our mobile client software.
+We will prioritise Linux and Windows support at first as that is the operating system of most servers.
+Through the use of portable technologies like Go or React Native we may not need additional coding for different hardware, but our testing may be limited to the hardware that we own as a team.

+Time - there may not be enough time for everything
+	* One of the team members is not as experienced at Go.
+	* The team may not be as experienced at desktop GUI applications, web and mobile development.
+	* A plethora of clients could be created.
+If there is not enough time we may not do the mobile client and/or the web client.

 ## 3. Functional Requirements